-The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020 (Proposal No. 3) is considered routine under applicable federal securities rules.
-The election of directors (Proposal No. 1) and approval of an amendment to our 2016 Equity Incentive Plan (Proposal No. 2) are considered "non-routine" matters under applicable federal securities rules.
+The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022 (Proposal No. 5) is considered routine under applicable federal securities rules.
+The election of directors (Proposal No. 1), the approval of an amendment to the 2016 Plan to increase the number of shares of common stock reserved for issuance thereunder by 3,000,000 shares (Proposal No. 2), the approval of, on an advisory (non-binding) basis, Say-on-Pay (Proposal No. 3), and the frequency at which, on an advisory (non-binding) basis, the Say-on-Pay vote at future annual meetings of stockholders will be held (Proposal No. 4) are considered "non-routine" under applicable federal securities rules.